sigreen-nokia/gazoo/README.md

 ## Whats gazoo:

-* A Linux daemon that listens for Deepfield Defender events and speaks what happened (alarms)
+* A Docker based Linux daemon that listens for Deepfield Defender events and speaks what happened (alarms)
 * It can also be used as a tool to decode webhooks sent from Defender
 * It can also be configured to do other things, such as send out different rest api calls based on the Defender events it receives